-Remember, time is relative.
+Remember, time management is one of the more well-known Spanish stereotypes.
 In Spain la mañana lasts until about 2pm, la tarde (the afternoon) stretches to nightfall, there is no word for evening, and the early hours have their own special name: la madrugada.

 Tip 9: nothing gets done in August

-Do not attempt to buy a house, get a new kitchen put in, renew your driving license, make an insurance claim, see a doctor or give birth in August.
+Do not attempt to buy a Spanish house, get a new kitchen put in, renew your Spanish driving license, make an insurance claim, see a doctor, or give birth in August.
 Spain is not in (it’s gone to the beach; see point four).

 Tip 10: languages vs. dialects